okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

-Since several steps in the enrollment and challenge flows are nearly identical, its recommended to componentize the logic to reduce duplicate code and increase reusability.
+Since several steps in the enrollment and challenge flows are nearly identical,  it's recommended to componentize the logic to reduce duplicate code and increase reusability.
 Specifically, the common areas include:

 * [Initiate sign-in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment)
 * [Initiate sign-in for Okta Verify challenge](#initiate-sign-in-for-okta-verify-challenge)
 * [Polling Okta](#polling-okta)

-A description and step-by-step integration for each of these common steps follows.
+A description and step-by-step integration for each of these common steps follow.

 ### Initiate sign-in for Okta Verify enrollment